Transit bus: Specifications

-History

 Operations

 As they are used in a public transport role, transit buses can be operated by publicly run transit authorities or municipal bus companies, as well as private transport companies on a public contract or fully independent basis.
 Due to the local authority use, transit buses are often built to a third-party specification put to the manufacturer by the authority.
 Early examples of such specification include the Greater Manchester Leyland Atlantean, and DMS-class London Daimler Fleetline.
 New transit buses may be purchased each time a route/area is contracted, such as in the London Buses tendering system.

 The operating area of a transit bus may also be defined as a geographic metropolitan area, with the buses used outside of this area being more varied with buses purchased with other factors in mind.
 Some regional-size operators for capital cost reasons may use transit buses interchangeably on short urban routes as well as longer rural routes, sometimes up to 2 or 3 hours.
 Often transit bus operators have a selection of 'dual-purpose' fitted buses, that is standard transit buses fitted with coach-type seating, for longer-distance routes.

 Sometimes transit buses may also be used as express buses on a limited-stopping or non-stop service at peak times, but over the same distance as the regular route.